curv3d/curv/docs/Language.rst

 ``do action in phrase``
   Execute the ``action``, then evaluate the ``phrase``.

-  The ``action`` argument can be a simple action, as described below, or it can be a compound action which is sequenced using ``if``, ``for`` and ``;`` or which defines local variables using ``let`` and ``where``.
+  The ``action`` argument can be a simple action, as enumerated below, or it can be a compound action which is sequenced using ``if``, ``for`` and ``;`` or which defines local variables using ``let`` and ``where``.
   For example, you can write a sequence of actions separated by ``;``, and they will be executed in sequence.

-  The ``phrase`` argument can be an expression, an element specifier in a list constructor, a field specifier in a record constructor, or an action.
+  The ``phrase`` argument can be an expression or statement.
+  (A statement is an element specifier in a list constructor, a field specifier in a record constructor, or an action.)
   A ``do`` phrase can be used in any context where its ``phrase`` argument would also be legal.